fuzzwizard/blog.mitchsmall.io/src/posts/how-its-made.md

 ---
 So it turns out I'm a fool.

 When confronted with the option between quickly deploying a good-looking, ready-made blogging platform and struggling to develop a new toolchain and deploy my own server, I chose the latter.
 On the bright side, now I know I can do it.
-On the dim side, this took me 4 weeks.
+On the dim side, this took me entirely too long.

 ## The Hard-Won Toolchain